rootstrap/blog/content/Experimenting with Airflow to process S3 files - Mikaela Pisani.md

 - **CeleryExecutor** **:  This is the **_most mature option_** and requires Redis or RabbitMQ to queue the tasks.
 - **KubernetesExecutor**: This executor was introduced in version **1.10.0**.
 With KubernetesExecutor, you can prepare different docker images for your tasks with more flexibility.

-Since CeleryExecutor is more mature, experiments have been performed including this executor in the architecture.
+FYI - since CeleryExecutor is more mature, experiments have been performed with this executor in the architecture.

 ## Airflow Architecture